 Keeping the soil covered will cut back on the weeds popping up and encourage the earthworms to work all the chicken bedding into the soil.
 At this point I’ve pulled off two sides of the fence and let me tell you, the chickens have noticed.

-This is my garden buddy, she’s always around when I’m in the garden.
+This is my garden buddy, she’s a Dominique and always around when I’m in the garden.
 Mary loves to toss her earthworms and she’s always hanging around waiting for more.

 I ended up pulling out a section of portable net fencing I bought to keep the geese in the orchard.
-I haven’t gotten a house made yet so they’re still living wild and free.
-My uncle took two of the extra males and they all seem happier to hang out at home for the time being.
+I haven’t made a house out there for them yet so they’re still living wild and free.

 The fence was long enough that I could fence off the grapes along with the herb garden.
 Hopefully I’ll actually get to eat some grapes this year!
 This was the first year I got to eat any of my currants so maybe I’ll get lucky again.

-This ended up pretty wordy and you’re situation will probably be at least a little different than mine so here’s a condensed play by play:
+This ended up pretty wordy and your situation will probably be at least a little different than mine so here’s a condensed play by play:

 - Find anything worth saving